Mortgage Loan Originators: What Are They And What Do They Do?

 Finally, the MLO will make sure that your loan gets to the closing table.
 It's at this point that you reap the benefits of your loan, either in the form of a new house or the financial benefits afforded by a refinance.

-It’s important to know that the responsibilities of an MLO may fall to one person or several people depending on who you work with.
-At Quicken Loans, you’ll get to work with several Home Loan Experts who are skilled in different stages of the process so that you get the highest-quality experience all the way through.
+It's important to know that the responsibilities of an MLO may fall to one person or several people depending on who you work with.
+At Rocket Mortgage, you'll get to work with several Home Loan Experts who are skilled in different stages of the process so that you get the highest-quality experience all the way through.

 Mortgage Loan Originator: The Lending Institution

 Some mortgage loans are funded by traditional banks who hold your checking and savings accounts, lines of credit and other investments.
-Meanwhile, non-bank lenders like Quicken Loans specialize in mortgages.
+Meanwhile, non-bank lenders like Rocket Mortgage specialize in mortgages.

 Regardless of which institution initially funds your loan, it's probably not the end of the line.
 Very few banks or other lenders hold a ton of loans in their portfolio to collect payments over the life of the loan because they prefer to get money on a quicker basis to make more loans.

-To help accomplish that goal, the majority of mortgage loans are backed by one of several major mortgage investors, including Fannie Mae, Freddie Mac, the FHA and the VA.
-Loans that meet these institutional investors’ standards are insured by them before being packaged into mortgage-backed securities and sold on the bond market.
+To help accomplish that goal, the majority of mortgage loans are backed by one of several major mortgage investors, including Fannie Mae and Freddie Mac, as well as the Federal Housing Administration (FHA) and the Department of Veterans Affairs (VA).
+Loans that meet these institutional investors' standards are insured by them before being packaged into mortgage-backed securities and sold on the bond market.

 Now that you know what an MLO is and what they do, there are probably a couple of other questions that come to mind.
 Let's run through them.

-When you’re taking financial advice from someone, it’s reasonable to want them to be licensed and to be able to trust that they have the know-how to back up what they’re talking about.
-In the mortgage industry, this is handled a couple of ways.
+When you're taking financial advice from someone, it's reasonable to want them to be licensed and to be able to trust that they have the know-how to back up what they're talking about.
+In the mortgage industry, this can be handled a couple of ways.